tox-dev/tox/docs/config.rst

     .. versionadded:: 1.7.2

-    When skip missing interpreters is ``true`` will force ``tox`` to return success even if some of the specified environments were missing.
-This is useful for some CI systems or running on a developer box, where you might only have a subset of all your supported interpreters installed but don't want to mark the build as failed because of it.
+    Setting this to ``true`` will force ``tox`` to return success even if some of the specified environments were missing.
+This is useful for some CI systems or when running on a developer box, where you might only have a subset of all your supported interpreters installed but don't want to mark the build as failed because of it.
 As expected, the command line switch always overrides this setting if passed on the invocation.
 Setting it to ``config``